COMP90082-2024-SM1/SG-Wombat/README.md

 #### Technical Updates
 - **Backend and Frontend Integration:**
-  - Successfully integrated backend APIs with the frontend, ensuring seamless data flow and user interaction.
   - Implemented comprehensive error handling and data validation across the platform to improve reliability and user experience.

 #### Code Reviews and Testing